Toronto - Thousand Islands - Ottawa - Montreal (661 km)

 We will depart from Toronto in the morning for Thousand Islands is our first attraction.
 We will take Thousand Islands Cruise.
-After lunch, we will arrive Ottawa and take a cruise on Ottawa river (If it closed, we'll visitthe Canadian War Museum).
+After lunch, we will arrive Ottawa and visit the West Block of Parliament Hill.
 Afterward, we will continue to Montreal and enjoy the nightlife of the city.

 Thousand Islands, ON

 An international tourism destination situated between Canada and the United States along the St. Lawrence River.
 The region takes its name from the more than 1,000 islands that dot the lakes and rivers along this international waterway.

 In the Saint Lawrence River between New York and Ontario, there are 1,864 islands.
 This picturesque landscape has been a vacation destination for more than 150 years, and with good reason.
 The attractions include lighthouses, museums, fishing, and diving.

 Admission (Optional): Adult C$29; Child (5-12 yrs) C$16|Opening Hours: Apr 1 - Oct 31|Duration: Approx. 1 Hour